pavel-demin/red-pitaya-notes/sdr-receiver-hpsdr.md

 Hardware
 -----

-The FPGA configuration consists of five identical digital down-converters (DDC).
+The FPGA configuration consists of six identical digital down-converters (DDC).
 Their structure is shown on the following diagram:

 ![HPSDR receiver]({{ "/img/sdr-receiver-hpsdr.png" | prepend: site.baseurl }})